-1. INTRODUCTION
+1. Introduction

-The National Science Foundation (NSF) and other federal agencies are making significant investments in expanding the ability of geographically distributed groups of scientists to conduct research via the Internet (e.g., [1]).
+The National Science Foundation (NSF) and other federal agencies are making significant investments in expanding the ability of geographically distributed groups of scientists to conduct research via the Internet (e.g. Atkins et al. 2003).
 One means to enhance the work of dispersed teams is the "collaboratory."
-First proposed in the late eighties, a collaboratory is a center without walls, in which researchers can perform their research without regard to physical location interacting with colleagues, accessing instrumentation, sharing data and computational resources, and accessing information in digital libraries [19].
+First proposed in the late eighties, a collaboratory is a center without walls, in which researchers can perform their research without regard to physical location interacting with colleagues, accessing instrumentation, sharing data and computational resources, and accessing information in digital libraries (Wulf 1993).
 The collaboratory idea is a descendent of earlier notions, such as Vannevar Bush's 1945 proposal for the "memex;" Douglas Engelbart's 1968 demonstration of graphical user-interfaces for computer-supported meetings; and the creation in 1969 of the ARPAnet.
-There are currently several hundred collaboratories in use within multiple scientific communities, including space physics, medicine, software engineering, and neuroscience [6].
+There are currently several hundred collaboratories in use within multiple scientific communities, including space physics, medicine, software engineering, and neuroscience (Finholt 2002).

 The George E. Brown, Jr. Network for Earthquake Engineering Simulation (NEES) is a ten-year NSF program focused on accelerating and improving earthquake engineering research through the use of a collaboratory (it.nees.org).
 The NEES collaboratory connects earthquake engineering researchers to sixteen state-of-the-art laboratory facilities distributed around the United States.
 These facilities were built with the explicit intent of combining their capabilities through the Internet.
-For example, users of the NEES collaboratory are able to collect data across instrument modalities spanning key earthquake engineering sub-disciplines.
-In this approach a test of a bridge pier system might include performance data on: a) the soil the pier sits on (e.g., from
+For example, users of the NEES collaboratory are able to collect data across instrument modal-ities spanning key earthquake engineering sub-disciplines.
+In this approach a test of a bridge pier system might include performance data on: a) the soil the pier sits on (e.g., from physical geotechnical simulations run using specimens in a centrifuge); b) the pier structure (e.g., from physical structural simulations).
+Through NEESit the results of collaboratory studies will be accessible through shared data repositories, remote participants will be able to control experiments, and under highly controlled circumstances remote participants will be able to control experiments in real-time.